polart/katemas.me/src/pages/your-journey.md

 ##### My clients choose this session to:

-- Resolve Immediate Challenges: Whether you're facing a personal or professional crisis, this session provides focused support to navigate urgent challenges and find solutions.
+- Resolve Immediate Challenges

+  	Whether you're facing a personal or professional crisis, this session provides focused support to navigate urgent challenges and find solutions.

-- Explore New Resources: If you’re looking to discover new tools, strategies, or resources to tackle specific goals or obstacles, this session will help you identify and leverage what’s available.
+- Explore New Resources

+  	If you’re looking to discover new tools, strategies, or resources to tackle specific goals or obstacles, this session will help you identify and leverage what’s available.

-- Develop a Clear Action Plan: If you need guidance on how to move forward with a project or a new initiative, we’ll create a concrete, actionable plan with clear steps and timelines.
+- Develop a Clear Action Plan

+  	If you need guidance on how to move forward with a project or a new initiative, we’ll create a concrete, actionable plan with clear steps and timelines.

+- Strategic Decision-Making

-- Strategic Decision-Making: When faced with an important decision, this session helps you weigh your options and make strategic choices aligned with your long-term vision.
+  	When faced with an important decision, this session helps you weigh your options and make strategic choices aligned with your long-term vision.

 ##### One-off session details:
+Investment: **€120**
 1 session
-Duration: 70-min call
+70-min call
-Investment: €120